Vantiq/vantiq-extension-sources/opcuaSource/README.md

  - `ns` or `nsu` -- These specify the namespace of the node in question. `nsu` specifies the namespace URI.
 Alternatively, `ns` can be used specifying the namespace index.
 The latter is not recommended since namespace indicies are not required to be stable over OPC UA server restarts.
  - `nodeIdentifier` -- this is the identifier for the node within the namespace.
- - `nodeIdentifyerType` -- this specifies how the `nodeIdentifier` is to be interpreted.
+ - `nodeIdentifierType` -- this specifies how the `nodeIdentifier` is to be interpreted.
 Node Indentifiers, in OPC UA, can be a String, Numeric (Integer), GUID, or byte string.
 These are specified by a `nodeIdentifier` value of `s`, `i`, `g`, or `b`, respectively.
 If `nodeIdentifierType` is not specified, the default value of `s` is used.
 That is, the default `nodeIdentifierType` is String.

 In the example given, we are monitoring the system time, identified using a numeric identifier of 2258.